Children from 6 to 15 years of age;

 The tour of this catacomb, which has second-century pagan tombs along with Christian chapels, will take you down a staircase studded with pieces of sarcophagi with imperial seals.
 Underneath the church, you’ll see an area with three decorated pagan tombs with some very attractive frescoes and a floor mosaic.
 It is believed that both Christian and pagan funerals were held in the elaborate central chapel, the vault of which has acanthus and lotus-leaf stucco decorations.
 The Chapel of Symbols has early Christian symbols carved in it.
 Up another staircase is a dining room for funeral banquets.
 The graffiti date back to the second century.

-Booking is required (by fax or e-mail): for groups (more than 20 people); the Mass in the Catacomb (max 30 people) or in the Church.
+Booking is required for the Mass in the Catacomb (max 30 people) or in the Church.
 In the booking form you must specify: number of people, language, date and arriving time, visit and Holy Mass or only visit.

 » Beverage dispenser